-Central Fund's Registrar and Transfer Agent is CIBC Mellon Trust Company at Calgary, Montreal, Toronto and Vancouver, the Administrative Agent for which is Canadian Stock Transfer Company Inc. CIBC Mellon's Co-Transfer Agent for business in the United States is American Stock Transfer & Trust Company LLC in New York.
+Central Fund's Registrar and Transfer Agent is CST Trust Company at Calgary, Montreal, Toronto and Vancouver.
+CST's Co-Transfer Agent for business in the United States is American Stock Transfer & Trust Company LLC in New York.

-Central Fund will provide the following information to any person who requests it from Central Fund's President, Treasurer or Secretary at Suite 805, 1323-15th Avenue S.W., Calgary, Alberta T3C 0X8.
+Central Fund will provide the following information to any person who requests it from Central Fund's President, Treasurer or Secretary at Suite 805, 1323-15th Avenue S.W., Calgary, Alberta T3C 0X8:

-- (a) when securities of Central Fund are in the course of a distribution pursuant to a short form prospectus or a base shelf or preliminary short form prospectus has been filed in respect of a distribution of its securities: - (i) one copy of Central Fund's Annual Information Form, together with one copy of any document, or the pertinent pages of any document, incorporated by reference in the Annual Information Form;

-- (ii) one copy of the comparative financial statements of Central Fund for its most recently completed financial year, together with the accompanying report of Central Fund's auditor, and one copy of any of Central Fund's interim financial statements subsequent to the financial statements for the most recently completed financial year; - (iii) one copy of Central Fund's Information Circular in respect of the most recent annual meeting of shareholders that involved the election of directors; and - (iv) one copy of any other document that is incorporated by reference into the short form prospectus or the preliminary short form prospectus and is not required to be provided under (i) to (iii) above; or - (b) at any other time, one copy of any other document referred to in (a)(i), (ii) and (iii) above, provided that Central Fund may require the payment of a reasonable charge if the request is made by a person who is not a holder of Central Fund's securities.
+- (a) when securities of Central Fund are in the course of a distribution pursuant to a short form prospectus or a base shelf or preliminary short form prospectus has been filed in respect of a distribution of its securities: - (i) one copy of Central Fund's Annual Information Form, together with one copy of any document, or the pertinent pages of any document, incorporated by reference in the Annual Information Form; - (ii) one copy of the comparative financial statements of Central Fund for its most recently completed financial year, together with the accompanying report of Central Fund's auditor, and one copy of any of Central Fund's interim financial statements subsequent to the financial statements for the most recently completed financial year; - (iii) one copy of Central Fund's Information Circular in respect of the most recent annual meeting of shareholders that involved the election of directors; and - (iv) one copy of any other document that is incorporated by reference into the short form prospectus or the preliminary short form prospectus and is not required to be provided under (i) to (iii) above; or - (b) at any other time, one copy of any other document referred to in (a)(i), (ii) and (iii) above, provided that Central Fund may require the payment of a reasonable charge if the request is made by a person who is not a holder of Central Fund's securities.

-Additional information, including Directors' and Officers' remuneration, principal holders of Central Fund's Common shares and interests of insiders in material transactions, where applicable, is contained in Central Fund's Information Circular dated as of January 10, 2013 in connection with its Annual Meeting of shareholders to be held on February 25, 2013.
-Additional financial information is provided in Central Fund's 2012 Annual Report.
-Copies of Central Fund's 2012 Annual Report and its Information Circular dated as of January 10, 2012 may be obtained, and of its Information Circular to be dated as of January 10, 2013 may shortly be obtained, by visiting the Company's website at www.centralfund.com.
+Additional information, including Directors' and Officers' remuneration, principal holders of Central Fund's Common shares and interests of insiders in material transactions, where applicable, is contained in Central Fund's Information Circular dated as of January 9, 2014 in connection with its Annual Meeting of shareholders to be held on February 24, 2014.
+Additional financial information is provided in Central Fund's 2013 Annual Report.
+Copies of Central Fund's 2013 Annual Report and its Information Circular dated as of January 10, 2013 may be obtained, and of its Information Circular to be dated as of January 9, 2014 may shortly be obtained, by visiting the Company's website at www.centralfund.com.